Carme Chacón: 38th Federal Congress of PSOE

 After Zapatero announced he was not going to run in the 2012 elections, Chacón was expected to run for her party's leadership during autumn 2011.
 However, after the failure of the PSOE in 2011 local elections, she announced that she was withdrawing from the race.
 The general election was held early in November 2011, in which Zapatero's government was defeated by the People's Party.
 She left her post and was replaced by new defence minister, Pedro Morenés.

 In January 2012 she announced her intention to opt for the general secretary of PSOE.
 According to Chacón, her goal was to "lead a new project" and "raise" the party.
 However, during the celebration of the 38th Federal Congress of PSOE, Chacón lost against Alfredo Pérez Rubalcaba 487 to 465 votes.

 PSOE's Secretary for International Relations

 Since PSOE's Extraordinary Congress, celebrated in July 2014, Chacón handled the Socialist party's international relations.
 When Rubalcaba later announced his resignation after his party's dismal showing in the 2014 European elections, Chacón was widely seen as one of the frontrunners for his replacement, but did not run.
 She left politics in 2016 to practice law.
 She was also a member of the European Council on Foreign Relations.

 Personal life

-From 2007 to 2016 she was married to Miguel Barroso, a Spanish journalist, father of her son, also named Miguel.
+From 2007 to 2016 she was married to Miguel Barroso Ayats, a Spanish journalist, father of her son, also named Miguel.

 Chacón was found dead at her home on April 9, 2017, aged 46, due to a congenital heart defect.
 Chacón suffered from dextrocardia and an atrioventricular block.